 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was enacted and signed into U.S. law to provide economic relief to individuals and businesses facing economic hardship as a result of the COVID-19 pandemic.
-The CARES Act did not have a material impact on our consolidated financial condition or results of operations as of and for the quarter ended June 30, 2020.
-However, we plan to continue deferring the timing of employer payroll tax payments and accelerating the refund of AMT credits as permitted by the CARES Act.
+We plan to continue deferring the timing of employer payroll tax payments as permitted by the CARES Act.
+We deferred \$1.3 million in employer payroll tax payments under the CARES Act as of September 30, 2020.
+The CARES Act did not have a material impact on our consolidated results of operations as of and for the six months ended September 30, 2020.